Phenomena (film): Plot

-Jennifer calls her father's lawyer Morris Shapiro to take her back to the United States.
+Jennifer calls her father's lawyer, Morris Shapiro, to arrange for her return to the United States.
 He alerts Brückner, who offers to let the girl stay at her house overnight.
 Meanwhile, Geiger's investigation leads him to a mental hospital in Basel, where he learns that a former staff member had been attacked 15 years before by one of the male inmates.

 At Brückner's house, Jennifer notices that all the mirrors are covered; Brückner explains that her son cannot stand to see his own reflection.
 Brückner insists that Jennifer take pills before she goes to bed; when she does so, she becomes sick and, assuming that the pills are poisonous, coughs them up.
 She attempts to call Morris, but is knocked unconscious by Brückner.
-Geiger arrives and questions Brückner, who confirms that she had worked at the Basel mental hospital and been raped.
+Geiger arrives and questions Brückner, who confirms that she had worked at the Basel mental hospital and had been raped.
 She leads him to the basement and imprisons him.

 After waking, Jennifer engineers her escape through the basement.
 There, she finds Geiger and falls into a pool filled with maggot-infested corpses.
 Brückner arrives and taunts Jennifer, but Geiger frees himself and beats Brückner while Jennifer escapes.
 Jennifer finds Brückner's son Patau, the result of the rape by the inmate, who has a hideously deformed face.
 He chases Jennifer onto a motorboat and tries to kill her with a spear, which perforates the boat's fuel tank and causes a leak.
 Jennifer summons a swarm of flies that attack Patau, causing him to fall into the water.
 Jennifer is forced to jump into the water as the leaking petrol ignites, whereupon Patau grabs her, but he is immolated by the flames.

 Jennifer reaches the shore just as Morris arrives.
 A severely injured Brückner decapitates him from behind with a metal sheet and confesses that she murdered McGregor and Geiger to protect her son.
 Before she can murder Jennifer, Inga appears and kills Brückner with a straight razor in retribution for McGregor's murder.
 With the ordeal over, Jennifer and Inga embrace.